Skip to content

 • Installation

-Save the content of the YAML file as launcher.yaml on the operations machine, then replace the variable parts within the document:
+Save the content of the above YAML as the launcher.yaml file on the operations machine, then replace the variable parts within the document:

 • Replace {{ storageClassName }} with the storage class name, such as alicloud-nas.